nikvo1/napari-nuclephaser/README.md

 # Models

-Currently only YOLOv5n, YOLOv5s, YOLOv11n and YOLOv11s models, as well as fluorescent nuclei detector YOLOv5s model are available (downloaded automatically with _pip install napari-nuclephaser_).
+Currently only YOLOv5n, YOLOv5s, YOLOv11n and YOLOv11s models, as well as fluorescent nuclei detector YOLOv5s are available (downloaded automatically with _pip install napari-nuclephaser_).
 We are currently working on adding YOLOv5m-x and YOLOv11m-x models.

 # Plugin functionality
 napari-nuclephaser plugin offers following widgets: